YinHK-gameDev/unity-learn/audio/Audio Source/README.md

 ## Audio Source
+The Audio Source plays back an Audio Clip in the scene.

 The Source is like a controller for **starting and stopping** playback of that clip, and **modifying other audio properties**.